 Reports of counterfeit Adderall—typically made with methamphetamine—have become increasingly common in recent years.

-PSM has been following this wave of fake pills since September 2018 and (as of September 2021) has documented fake Adderall in 19 states.
-(The FDA also warned about counterfeit Adderall made with tramadol and acetaminophen in 2012.)
+PSM has been following this wave of fake pills since September 2018 and, as of October 2022, has documented fake Adderall in over 25 states.
+The FDA also warned about counterfeit Adderall made with tramadol and acetaminophen in 2012.

 11 million adults and 3.8 million children take Adderall or a similar prescription to treat ADHD.
 An additional 4.8 million Americans 12 or older misuse drugs like these–including 11% of college students, and 3-4% of high school students, who often buy or borrow it from friends to use as a study drug.

 States That Have Reported Counterfeit Adderall, 2015 --